 AL2_CO_SCO#010 Secure remote communications

-If the specific service components are located remotely from and communicate over a public or unsecured network with other service components or other CSPs which it services, the communications must be cryptographically authenticated, including long-term and session tokens, by an authentication method that meets, at a minimum, the requirements of AL2 and encrypted using a [FIPS140-2] Level 1-compliant encryption method or equivalent, as established by a recognized national technical authority.
+If the specific service components are located remotely from and communicate over a public or unsecured network with other service components or other CSPs it services, or parties requiring access to the CSP’s services, the communications must be cryptographically authenticated, including long-term and session tokens, by an authentication method that meets, at a minimum, the requirements of AL2 and encrypted using an encryption method approved by a national authority or other generally-recognized authoritative body.

+[US / EZP800-63-2: §5.3.1.2.4, §7.3.1.2 b) ii & iii)]

 AL2_CO_SCO#015 Verification / Authentication confirmation messages

 Ensure that any verification or confirmation of authentication messages, which asserts either that a weakly bound credential is valid or that a strongly bound credential has not been subsequently revoked, is logically bound to the credential and that the message, the logical binding, and the credential are all transmitted within a single integrity-protected session between the service and the Verifier / Relying Party.

+[US / EZP800-63-2: §5.3.1.2.4, §7.3.1.2 b) iv)]

 AL2_CO_SCO#016 Verification of Revoked Credential

 When a verification / authentication request results in notification of a revoked credential one of the following measures shall be taken: